Description

 - Increased hypoglycemia risk when combined

-- Monitor blood glucose closely
+- Track blood glucose closely

 Other GLP-1 Agonists: